Distracted boyfriend: Meme

 The first known use of the stock image as an internet meme was posted to a Turkish progressive rock Facebook group in January 2017.
 The post labeled the man as Phil Collins, who is being distracted from progressive rock by pop music.
 This meme was reposted on an English-language progressive rock Facebook page the next day, and then on Twitter on February 2, 2017.
 Later that month, the original stock photograph was shared on Instagram and got almost 30,000 likes.

-The meme started going viral on August 19, 2017, after a Twitter user posted the photograph with the man labeled "the youth" being distracted from his girlfriend "capitalism" by "socialism".
+The meme started going viral on August 19, 2017 after a Twitter user posted the photograph with the man labeled "the youth" being distracted from his girlfriend "capitalism" by "socialism".
 Another Twitter user copied this meme, getting retweeted more than 35,000 retweets and nearly 100,000 likes.
 The meme and its permutations went viral on Twitter, Reddit, and Facebook.
 The distracted-boyfriend meme is listed by Know Your Meme as an example of object labeling.
-The girlfriend in the meme generally came to represent something that one is supposed to do, and the woman wearing red came to represent something more desirable or riskier.
+The girlfriend in the meme generally came to represent something that one is supposed to do and the woman wearing red came to represent something more desirable or riskier.

 The models "Mario" and "Laura" say they first learned about the memes based on their photograph when people started posting them to their social media accounts.
-Guillem told The Guardian, "I didn't even know what a meme is until recently.
+In late August 2017, Guillem told The Guardian that "I didn't even know what a meme is until recently.
 The models discovered the meme on social media and they told me about it.
-None of us could imagine the media repercussion that it has reached right now."
+None of us could imagine the media repercussion that it has reached right now".

 Some brands started using the meme when it started going viral.
 In early January 2018, a version of the meme referencing the biblical story of Lot's wife turning into a pillar of salt went viral on Twitter.
 The meme was used in a sign for the "Enough!
 National School Walkout" gun violence protest in March 2018.
 On June 25, 2018, Twitter user Ernie Smith noted other stock images in which the girlfriend from the original meme is surprised looking at screens.